jupyter/governance/charters/DeiCharter.md

 * Serve as a point of contact for DEI topics for the global Jupyter community
 * Include the topic of DEI in discussions and spaces within Project Jupyter.
 * Recommend and promote training, educational, and motivational materials on DEI
-* Flag DEI issues or potential issues to the Executive Council (EC) or the Software Steering Council (SSC)
+* Flag DEI issues or potential issues to the EC or the SSC

 ## HOW: Meetings
 * Frequency - this committee should meet at least once every two weeks.